Conversational AI and chatbots are effective for simple questions and finding information.

 9. Training data bias and representation

-AI systems often reflect biases present in their training data, leading to unequal service quality across different user demographics.
-This creates both ethical concerns and practical performance issues.
+AI systems mirror the biases in their training data.
+This creates unequal service quality across different user groups.

 10. Performance degradation under load